tholok97/imt2291-web-technology/lab0123/README.md

 # Running tests

-Useful alias for running all tests: `alias t='./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/UserTest.php'`
+* Useful alias for running all tests: `alias t='./vendor/bin/phpunit --bootstrap vendor/autoload.php tests/UserTest.php'`
+* In the functional test you have to specify you own base url to run the test on
+* Test relies on there existing a user with the username 'testuser' and password 'testpassword' in the live database